 On December 14, 2011, the Company entered into a Note and Security Agreement with Mr. Sheerr.
-The agreement provides for secured financing of up to \$2,000,000.
-The Company is obligated to pay monthly, interest equal to 10% per annum calculated on a 360 day year of the outstanding loan balance.
-Principal is payable in sixty equal monthly installments, beginning on July 15, 2012.
-The Company may prepay any or all sums due under this agreement at any time without penalty.
-On closing, the Company borrowed \$1,500,000 under the agreement and repaid in full the \$1,500,000 due under a previous agreement.
-The Company has borrowed the full \$2,000,000 available under this agreement.
-Principal amounts due under this obligation are \$33,333 per month which began on July 15, 2012.
-In each of four fiscal periods from May 1, 2013 through April 30, 2017, the principal amounts due under this obligation are \$400,000.
-In the fiscal period from May 1, 2017 through June 30, 2017, the principal amount due on this obligation is \$66,667.
-Interest expense recorded for the Note in fiscal 2013 was \$187,000.
-Interest payable to Mr. Sheerr on April 30, 2013 was \$13,889.
+The agreement provided for secured financing of up to \$2,000,000.
+The Company was obligated to pay monthly, interest equal to 10% per annum calculated on a 360 day year of the outstanding loan balance.
+Principal was payable in sixty equal monthly installments, beginning on July 15, 2012.
+The Company had borrowed the full \$2,000,000 available under this agreement.
+Principal amounts due under this obligation were \$33,333 per month which began on July 15, 2012.